nucleartide/ember-elm/README.md

 ```

 To target only files that have `main` values, use the ember-elm `includePaths`
-configuration option in `ember-cli-build.js` to limited compliation to only
+configuration option in `ember-cli-build.js` to limit compliation to only
 safe directories.
 The elm compiler will handle including any other module
 dependencies.